 Talking Alkaline balance...

 Sometimes a simple shift in food selection can have a positive impact on our general well being that would surprise you...
 From feeling tired or high in energy, to taking on or reducing symptoms of disease, to weight gain or loss: All foods have either an acidifying or an alkalizing effect on the body.
+So here, we are talking about the importance of maintaining an alkaline balance in the body.
+In my opinion and experience, this is the first line of defense against disease and weight management.
+If you are recovering from a medical procedure, like chemotherapy or radiation, both of which are toxic and highly acidic to the body, you may consider re-balancing your pH once you have fully completed each cycle.
+You can schedule a consultation with Lisa for help getting started with that!

 Our pH works in tandem with our body temperature to make conditions optimal for eliminating toxins, giving energy to our blood cells and activating enzymes, even repairing on a cellular and DNA level.
 Alkaline foods and drinks will tilt you toward a positive pH while acidifying foods are like a thumb on the pH scale, pulling you down literally.
 But this does not mean one must or should ONLY eat alkaline food- many people make that all or nothing assumption, going from one extreme to another.
 Many people find they feel much improved by having a balance of 80% alkaline foods/ drinks and 20% acidic.
 That may seem like a big jump, but if your diet has been quite bad, you will find even reducing acidic foods to less than 40% and increasing alkaline foods to 60% is a great place to start moving the needle toward getting more alkaline.
 When our bodies are in balance we tend to feel more energy, sleep better, recover from workouts and injury better, and enjoy improved endurance and performance with exercise.